aditnag/metar/README.md

 # metar
 Project Set Up:

+1. Set up the environment
-1. Install the packages in requirements.txt:
+2. Install the packages in requirements.txt:
 pip install -r requirements.txt
-2. Set up the environment:
 3. Python Version: 3.11
 4. Use Postman for Testing the endpoint
 5. wsgi.py is the main file